allymhong/allymhong.github.io/_posts/2022-09-21-all-types-of-trash.md

 Then, he broke the silence by he explaining how the concept of Apple's Trash bin allowed for users to store files ready to be discarded in a designated folder.
 He went on to wittingly point out that there were numerous ways to delete files, and doing so through Apple's trash bin wouldn't be so efficient for the sole purpose of deletion.
 Rather, it was made to cleverly _allow *undeletion*_.

-With this morning's discussion of combatting illegal trash dumping in Philadelphia from 11.138 (Civic Tech Prototyping: "The Design of Everyday Things" with Prof. Sarah Williams), and constant real-world interactions with trash bins, I couldn't step out of myself.
+With this morning's discussion of combatting illegal trash dumping in Philadelphia from 11.138 (Civic Tech Prototyping: Crowd Sourced City with Prof. Sarah Williams), and constant real-world interactions with trash bins, I couldn't step out of myself.
 I stuck to my Urban Design principles and viewed the concept of trash bins purposed to allow for getting rid of items for city dwellers - with the implication of _permanently discarding_ items.

 But wait!
 Even in the physical design of the bin, you're able to somewhat recover the item.
 That is, unless you yeet it in there: